 SAUK PRAIRIE EAGLES

-PROGRAM HISTORY: Waunakee has won eight Badger North titles, all of them coming in the last 10 years, including the last two.
-The Warriors have qualified for the state tournament three times in that span as well, including a runner-up finish in 2016.
+Program history: Waunakee has won nine Badger North titles.
+The Warriors have qualified for the state tournament three times in the last decade, including a runner-up finish in 2016.

 Key departures: Unlike years past, the Warriors will have plenty of changes as they graduated 10 seniors from last year’s team, with the biggest losses come from Mitch Listau and Mason Steffen.
 Listau, the two-time Badger North Player of the Year, averaged a team and league-high 23.3 points per game.
 Steffen, a three-time All-Badger North pick, added 13.2 ppg.

 Key returning players: Senior guard Josh Cash (6.9 points per game), senior forward Zachary Deering (6 ppg) and senior guard Will Knatz (5.6 ppg).